 Your IT Guy Isn’t Across the Hall (Remote Support)

 Businesses are often reluctant to switch from an in-house solution because they’re accustomed to having their IT person right down the hall.
 However, the comfort of an on-site IT person can be misleading.
 Although it may be more convenient to use an in-house solution, it’s not always more effective.

-An established outsourced IT provider will likely employ a ticketing system that will triage issues based on their urgency.
-It can be frustrating for staff to adjust to waiting for their issues to be resolved, but the IT service provider’s SLA should outline expected response and resolution times to ensure your employees are not being delayed by poor or slow service.
-Essentially, a structured ticketing process is a sign of a more mature IT provider and once a company’s members acclimate to the change, the process can be beneficial in helping prioritize and resolve IT issues.
+An established outsourced IT provider will likely employ a ticketing system to triage issues based on their urgency.
+It can be frustrating for staff to adjust to waiting for their problems to be resolved.
+Still, the IT service provider’s SLA should outline expected response and resolution times to ensure your employees are not being delayed by poor or slow service.
+Essentially, a structured ticketing process is a sign of a more mature IT provider.
+Once a company’s members acclimate to the change, the process can be beneficial in helping prioritize and resolve IT issues.

-In addition, today’s technology has become so sophisticated that providers can remotely deliver the same level of service as an on-site technician.
-If your business’s IT issue is classified as a priority in your provider’s outsourcing agreement, you could have someone working on your issue in a matter of minutes.
+Today’s technology has become so sophisticated that providers can remotely deliver the same level of service as an on-site technician.
+If your business’s IT issue is classified as a priority in your provider’s outsourcing agreement.
+You could have someone working on your issue in a matter of minutes.

-Today’s business is almost entirely dependent on technology and your organization cannot be successful without a dependable and secure IT environment to support your processes and needs.
-At Aldridge, we will work to understand your business and develop solutions that will promote growth and success.
-Contact a firm representative today to find out more about what we can do for your business.
+Today’s business is almost entirely dependent on technology.
+Your organization cannot be successful without a dependable and secure IT environment to support your processes and needs.
+At Aldridge, we will understand your business and develop solutions that will promote growth and success.
+View our IT outsourcing services to find out more about what we can do for your business.